alisharify7/Flask-Url-Shorter/README.md

-# Url-Shorter
+# Flask Url Shorter
 a Flask Web Application For create Short links

 ## For Run